-Central values its commuter students, recognizes their special needs and makes every effort to integrate them into campus life.
-The Central Connecticut Blue Devils, an NCAA Division I athletics program that competes in the Northeast Conference, offers intercollegiate competition in six men's sports and eight women's sports.
-Central students are offered a variety of recreation, fitness, and wellness options, including 25+ intramural activities and club sports, five fitness centers across campus, and a variety of wellness and fitness classes.
+Central values its commuter students, recognizes their special needs, and makes every effort to integrate them into campus life.
+The Central Connecticut Blue Devils, an NCAA Division I athletics program that competes in the Northeast Conference, offers intercollegiate competition in various men's and women's sports.
+Central students are offered an array of recreation, fitness, and wellness options, including 25+ intramural activities and club sports, a state-of-the-art fitness center, and a variety of wellness and fitness classes.
 The past seven years have been a period of significant achievement for the Blue Devils.